 In Webinar Rockstar™ I show you how to create and deliver insanely profitable webinars, based on my own unique experiences and proven strategies.
-I like to show you my own results on the sales pages and in the courses, so you know I truly have the experience to back it up!
+It's all based on my own transformation.

 There’s a gap between where your students and customers are and where you are (where they want to be) and your product is the BRIDGE.

 2. Paying attention (totally normal market stalking)

 Finding a pain point to address with a course really comes down to one simple thing:

 If you can learn how to pay attention to what people are complaining about, asking for, and having trouble with - you can find so many profitable course topics.

 Being observant and aware goes a long way.